Take Me Home (Cher song): Production and composition

 The track was produced by British musician Damian LeGassick, who also mixed and engineered the song.
 He additionally played the keyboards and the guitar while programming them.
 The bass guitar was played by Guy Pratt and programmed by Yoad Nevo.
 Jake Davis served as an engineer for mix; he also helmed the additional programming and sound design.
 The sound was remixed and additionally produced by Jeremy Wheatley at the Townhouse studios, while Ellis-Bextor's vocals were produced and recorded by Bacon & Quarmby at the Strongroom studios.

 Being a cover of Cher's song, the song retains writing credits for Bob Esty and Michele Aller, while Ellis-Bextor included new lyrics written by herself.
 While both versions address sexual intercourse, the publication noted that in the original version, Cher "sings romantically about 'makin' love'" while Ellis-Bextor sings "more aggressive" lyrics such as "only fair I get my way".
 Even before Ellis-Bextor had released the cover, Cher's management deemed the rewritten lyrics overly sexual.
 To NME, Ellis-Bextor stated:

 I was told by my publishers that Cher heard my version and she doesn't like my new lyrics.
 She thinks it's too overtly sexual.
 But the original writers were happy for me to do that—Cher didn't actually write it so she didn't get approval about what happened to the song.
 Now apparently she's heard what I've done and she doesn't like it.

+Ellis-Bextor later admitted in her autobiography ‘Spinning Plates’ (page 197) that she had made this up, writing: “When it came to my first album, I think I felt the need to tell people I was a writer […] I had changed the lyrics and to make sure people knew I’d co-written the new lyrics (and I’m so sorry about this), I lied and made up a story that Cher didn’t like my new lyrics because they were too sexy.
+I am still a bit shocked that I was believed at all!”